 So.
 Last time we talked about my master bathroom, I was feeling just a teensy bit emotional.
 We had just gotten new tile installed, which I expected to love.

 But it felt like a total FAIL to me because I hadn’t realized that the black grout we chose would line the edges of the room.
 And that it would look an awful lot like black mold…

-Here’s a snapshot I took of it at the time from the bedroom, and you can see it didn’t look too bad from a safe distance:
+Here’s a snapshot I took, and you can see it didn’t look too bad from a distance:

 I got lots of great advice from you guys about what to do about it.

 Most of you suggested that all we needed to do was install quarter-round along the baseboards to cover it up.